 How to Make Stuffed Crust Pizza

-It all begins with pizza dough.
-Now you can definitely use store-bought here, but I urge you to give homemade a try.
+Start with pizza dough.
+Now you can definitely use store-bought here, but I urge you to give homemade pizza crust a try.
 I have both a regular pizza dough recipe and a whole wheat pizza dough recipe.
 You can use either for this stuffed crust pizza.
 This dough is super stretchy and soft, which is exactly the kind you need for assembling a stuffed pizza crust.

 Shortcut alert!
 Use string cheese.
-I know it sounds weird, but I swear by this little hack!
+I know it sounds weird, but I swear by this little hack.
 The perfect shape, width, and texture for creating those melty cheese pockets inside the pizza crust.
-If string cheese isn’t your thing, create thin piles of shredded mozzarella or cut fresh mozzarella into thin pieces to line around the edges.
+If string cheese isn’t your thing, create narrow piles of shredded mozzarella or cut fresh mozzarella into thin pieces to line around the edges.

 But again, string cheese is the easiest.
 You’ll need 7 of them.

 Because of the string cheese, the pizza won’t really be perfectly round.
 Rather, more like a heptagon with 7 sides.
-(Yep, had to google the name of that one.)
+I haven’t heard any complaints though. 😉Print

 - 1 and 1/2 cups (6oz or 168g) shredded mozzarella cheese